CHAPTER ONE

 I told myself that was fine.
 Of course it was fine.
 It had been years.
 Lives move on.
 People disappear into them.
 Still… I had hoped.

 Someone suggested we continue the celebration at Mindy Cooper’s a house—someone we had gone to school with.
 I followed along with the rest of them.
 I am not sure why, maybe I wasn’t ready for the night to end.
-Maybe I knew this night would have a much bigger impact that I ever imagined.
+I had felt anxious and overwhelmed, I agreed to go, half-hoping that Jax might somehow appear there after all.

 The house was beautiful.
 A beautiful old Victorian in downtown Memphis.
 Three stories tall, old and proud, with wide porches wrapped around it and tall windows catching the last of the light.
 It sat beneath southern trees that looked like they had seen more than any of us.
-Three stories tall, old and proud, with wide porches wrapped around it and tall windows catching the last of the light.

 The house was louder than the boat had been.
 Music spilled from one room into the next.
 Laughter echoed off high ceilings.
 Too many people in too many small spaces, all trying to recapture something that no longer existed.
 I stayed as long as I could.
 Smiled when I needed to.
 Nodded when it was expected.
 But eventually…it all became too much.